Electropolishing and Passivating

 What is Electropolishing?

 It is an electrochemical process similar to, but the reverse of electroplating.
-This electropolishing process smoothes the surface of a metal object by electrolytically removing metal, atom by atom preferentially from the microscopic peaks.
+This electropolishing process smooths out the surface of a metal object by electrolytically removing microscopic peaks of metal.

 Comparison to Mechanical Polishing

 A mechanically polished metal surface yields an abundance of scratches, strains, metal debris & embedded abrasives.
 In contrast, the electropolishing process results in a surface which is completely featureless.
 It reveals the true crystal structure of the metal without the distortion produced by the cold-working process that always accompanies mechanical finishing methods.
-Electropolishing generally reduces surface roughness readings of a non-electropolished surface by 50 percent and when viewed microscopically it reduces surface area by up to 90% by leveling off the microscopic peaks to small bumps.
+Electropolishing generally reduces surface roughness readings of a non-electropolished surface by 50 percent and when viewed microscopically it reduces surface area by up to 90% by leveling off the microscopic peaks to a near mirror finish.

 Advantages of Electropolishing Over Mechanical Polishing

 No fine directional lines from abrasive polishing, excellent light reflection and depth of clarity, uniform luster of shaped parts, such as the barrel of hinges or formed leaves.
 Electropolishing simultaneously deburrs as it polishes.

 Ease of Cleaning

 Substantially reduces product contamination and adhesion due to the microscopic smoothness of an electropolished surface (much like a glass surface).
 Some companies report that electropolished equipment surfaces have reduced cleaning time by more than 50 percent.
 The non-stick qualities of an eletro-polished surface improves sterilization and maintenance of hygienically clean areas in hospitals, clinics and food preparation areas.
 Overall, one can expect a significantly cleaner surface that resists the contaminating buildup of undesirable bacteria and product particles.